orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 The repository must be accessible by us.
 If it is not publicly-accessible, please include the relevant information for us to have permission to access it.

 Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.
-Also, feel free to include any justifications for design decisions you've made.
+Also, feel free to include any justifications for design decisions you've made, and descriptions of anything you would have done if you had more time.

 ## Tech Stack